Physics, PhD—Advanced Entry

 The qualifying exam is given twice yearly: once prior to the start of the fall semester and again within the first two weeks of the start of the spring semester.
 The exam will consist of one day each on Part 1 (classical physics/mathematical methods, electromagnetism, and statistical physics) and Part 2 (quantum physics and statistical physics).

 Students who enter with a Master of Science degree from a U.S. institution may take the exam at the first opportunity after entering the program.
-Students who successfully pass both Part 1 and Part 2 of the qualifying exam on entry are exempted from the first-year courses except for (PHYS 5318) , which all students must take.

 All students enrolled in the PhD program must take the fall qualifying exam after completing their first-year course of study with the required grade-point average.
 Students taking the exam for the first time must take both Part 1 and Part 2.
 A student who does not pass the exam on his or her first attempt must pass the exam the next time it is given in order to continue in the PhD program.
 However, a student who passes one part of the first attempt is not required to repeat that part.